 The LG K10 is the top new K Series phone from LG.
 It has a 5.3-inch IPS screen with a 1,280 x 720 pixel resolution, and is powered by a MediaTek MT6570 octa-core processor with 2GB of RAM.
 The screen is covered in a curved 2.5D glass panel, the phone’s chassis is made from metal, and a fingerprint sensor is on the back — all great features separating the K10 from many other midrange phones currently available.

 The device felt lightweight, but its brushed back wasn’t appealing as it was prone to show fingerprints (at least for the gray model).
-It did also seem as though the device endured its fair share of scratches on the sides, which reiterates the fact that these are budget devices that aren’t made of the highest-quality materials.
+It did also seemed as though the device endured its fair share of scratches on the sides, which reiterates the fact that these are budget devices that aren’t made of the highest-quality materials.

 Still, the software experience is more or less the same as what you will find in the LG G5 or the V20.
 The fact that the K Series will run Nougat out of the box is important as the Android version update is still slowly trickling to flagship devices from other manufacturers.
 We didn’t run into any hiccups in our brief time using the device.
 Apps opened quickly enough, and the experience felt smooth.